capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/grids/en-US.md

 ---
-category: Components
-type: Grid
-title: Grid system
+title: Grid System
-cols: 1
+desc: "Masa.Blazor comes with a 12 point grid system built using flexbox.
+The grid is used to create specific layouts within an application’s content.
+It contains 5 types of media breakpoints that are used for targeting specific screen sizes or orientations, xs, sm, md, lg and xl.
+These resolutions are defined below in the Viewport Breakpoints table and can be modified by customizing the [Breakpoint service](features/breakpoints)"
 related:
   - /stylesandanimations/flex
   - /features/breakpoints
   - /stylesandanimations/display-helpers
 ---

-# Grid System

-Masa.Blazor comes with a 12 point grid system built using flexbox.
-The grid is used to create specific layouts within an application’s content.
-It contains 5 types of media breakpoints that are used for targeting specific screen sizes or orientations, xs, sm, md, lg and xl.
-These resolutions are defined below in the Viewport Breakpoints table and can be modified by customizing the [Breakpoint service](features/breakpoints)

 <div
   class="overflow-hidden mb-12 overflow-hidden m-sheet m-sheet--outlined theme--light rounded"